BIGJRA/BIGJRA.github.io/rejuv.md

 Next, head back out the way we came in through the courtyard.
 Talk to the maid in one of the gardens to the south, Deandra, for a battle.

-We’ve now fought all three maids, so return to the one in the main room.
+We've now fought all three maids, so return to the one in the main room.
 She unlocks all the doors in the mansion!
 Head through the door on the left and go up.
-Inside you’ll find a *Full Heal, Reverse Candy, Ability Capsule,* and *Elixir.* Talk to Marianette while you’re in here and ask about a box to fight a **Bronzor.** Finally, return to the room we woke up in and go through the upper doors.
-You can’t go through with Marianette with you, so we’ll have to come back when she’s not with us anymore.
+Inside you'll find a *Full Heal, Reverse Candy, Ability Capsule,* and *Elixir.* Talk to Marianette while you're in here and ask about a box to fight a **Bronzor.** Finally, return to the room we woke up in and go through the upper doors.
+You can't go through with Marianette with you, so we'll have to come back when she's not with us anymore.

 Head back into the courtyard and enter the Absol statue.